zombiewok28/A-Day-In-The-Smoky-Mountains/README.md

 # A Day In The Smoky Mountains

-This site introduces you to the amazing views and history of the Smoky Mountains.
-We give ample amount of information for the visitor to learn and be informed about the Smoky Mountains with the help of different coding languages!
+This site introduces you to the amazing, history, weather, landmarks and alerts of the Smoky Mountains.
+We give ample amount of information for the visitor to learn and be informed about the Smoky Mountains, with the help of different coding languages!
 Come view our website and get ready to plan your next trip to the Smoky Mountains!

 The list used different aspects of each language used in the website